 They have a secret club that does good in the world.
 A little over a year ago, Ray was in Chicago using his phone for a Lyft and he saw a young kid on the street trying to get a meal.
-He could stop thinking about it.
+He could not stop thinking about it.
 His friend was a school teacher and she told him about the ‘walk of shame’ where kids have to go through the cafeteria at the end of the day and pick up their blue backpack which contained their meals for the weekend.
 During COVID, they could sometimes get a drive-thru backpack, IF they had a car.

 In the middle of the night he woke up and had this idea for building a platform and an app to solve the problem.
 The idea would be that with a phone and a simple QR code, a family could walk into a nice restaurant and buy a healthy meal like ‘normal’ people.